 A Healthier Hazelnut Spread Option

-- Less sugar: It contains 40% less sugar than other options.
-In fact, the name brand contains 21 grams of sugar per 2 tablespoons, while Nutiva has only 12 grams.
+• Less sugar: It has 40% less sugar than other options.
+The name brand has 21 grams of sugar per 2 tablespoons, while Nutiva has only 12 grams.

-- Ethically sourced: Most hazelnut spreads contain palm oil, which can be problematic if not ethically sourced.
-All of the ingredients in the Nutiva brand, including the palm oil, are ethically sourced (rainforest and animal friendly).
+• Ethically sourced: Most hazelnut spreads use palm oil, which can be problematic if not ethically sourced.
+All of the ingredients in the Nutiva brand, including palm oil, are ethically sourced (rainforest and animal-friendly).

-- More nutritious: Unlike other brands, this one contains 450 milligrams of omega-3s per serving from chia and flax!
-(That’s more than sardines and tuna contain per serving and my kids certainly prefer the chocolate option!)
+• More nutritious: Unlike other brands, this one contains 450 milligrams of omega-3s per serving from chia and flax!
+(That’s more than sardines and tuna contain per serving.
+My kids certainly prefer the chocolate option!)

 Are you a fan of chocolate hazelnut spread?
-Ever tried to make your own “No-Tella”?
+Ever tried to make homemade Nutella?
 Share below!

 Re the graininess, here are suggestions: